An Introduction to Children's Ministry

 - Appreciates the need children have to learn about Jesus at their own level.

 - Understands the classroom situation, both its weaknesses and strengths.
-It is important that the coordinator have some direct experience teaching with the curriculum being used.
+It is important that the coordinator have some experience teaching with the curriculum being used.

 - Able to motivate others to capture the mission of children’s ministry.